North America Moves Toward One Market

 The second area in which smaller constructive efforts could advance market integration is regulatory coordination.
 Over the past decade, the NAFTA countries have fine-tuned many of their sanitary and phytosanitary measures so that they do not unnecessarily hinder trade.
 These efforts have paid off in numerous small reforms that have opened doors to new trading opportunities, and additional efforts in this area are likely to have beneficial effects as well.
 Through the Security and Prosperity Partnership of North America, signed by the leaders of the NAFTA countries in March 2005, the governments of North America have made a commitment to an even more ambitious agenda of regulatory coordination, featuring common approaches to food safety, greater coordination and information-sharing among testing laboratories, and increased cooperation with respect to the regulation of agricultural biotechnologies.
 Achieving these objectives will require a high degree of cooperation and coordination among the three governments, and the partnership is likely to serve as a model for similar endeavors in the future.

-U.S.-Mexico Corn Trade During the NAFTA Era: New Twists to an Old Story , USDA, Economic Research Service, May 2004, FDS-04D-01.
+U.S.-Mexico Corn Trade During the NAFTA Era: New Twists to an Old Story , by Steven Zahniser and William T. Coyle, USDA, Economic Research Service, May 2004

 NAFTA, Canada & Mexico , by Steven Zahniser, USDA, Economic Research Service, November 2017